EBIvariation/eva-tools/README.md

 The first tool currently included in this project is a VCF dumper, a web service which supports some of the queries from the core REST web services API and writes the output in VCF format, for later consumption by other applications.

+The second tool is a MongoBee project.
+It can be used to migrate databases to the latest schema, using a series of functions to updated each part, keeping track of which functions were applied in each database.